OpenSourceEconomics/skillmodels/docs/source/notes_on_factor_scales.rst

 Wiswall and Agostinelli define a class of transition functions with Known Location and Scale (KLS) that require less normalizations.
 You should read this definition in their paper.

-The critique by Wiswall and Agostinelli invalidates all empirical estimates of CHS, but not their general estimation routine.
+The critique by Wiswall and Agostinelli potentially invalidates the empirical estimates of CHS, but not their general estimation routine.
 To get estimates that don't suffer from renormalization you can either use less normalizations or non-KLS transition functions.
 As there is no natural scale of skills, none of the approaches is better or worse.
-Nevertheless, I prefer using flexible Non-KLS transition functions with one normalization per period and factor because it is compatible with using development stages.
+Nevertheless, I prefer using flexible Non-KLS transition functions with one normalization per period and factor.
+Firstly, because they are more compatible with using development stages that span more than one period.
+Secondly, because picking suitable normalizations might help to give the latent factors a more meaningful scale.

 .. _KLS_not_constant: